lope/WPextUsers/README.md

 ###Future wishlist
 * If WP has permissions to do a self-update, make it run the hack again afterwards, automatically.

-The hack was initially developed with WP version 4.0: http://wordpress.org/wordpress-4.0.tar.gz
+WPextUsers was initially developed with WP version 4.0: http://wordpress.org/wordpress-4.0.tar.gz

 ###How to install (simple explanation)
 1. Make a WP install for your Users DB and delete the files afterwards.